-The exercise price of all nonqualified stock options must be at least equal to 85% of the fair market value of the underlying stock on the date of grant.
+The exercise price of all nonqualified stock options must be at least equal to eighty-five percent (85%) of the fair market value of the underlying stock on the date of grant.
 The exercise price of all Incentive Stock Options must be at least equal to the fair market value of the underlying stock on the date of grant.
 The aggregate fair market value of stock of the Company (determined at the date of the option grant) for which any employee may be granted Incentive Stock Options in any calendar year may not exceed \$100,000, plus certain carryover allowances.
-The exercise price of an Incentive Stock Option granted to any participant who owns stock possessing more than ten (10%) of the voting rights of the Company's outstanding capital stock must be at least 110% of the fair market value on the date of grant.
-As of November 30, 2009, there were no outstanding stock options.
+The exercise price of an Incentive Stock Option granted to any participant who owns stock possessing more than ten percent (10%) of the voting rights of the Company's outstanding capital stock must be at least one hundred-ten percent (110%) of the fair market value on the date of grant.
+As of November 30, 2010, there were no outstanding stock options.

 The Company has adopted Stock Appreciation Rights incentives and Restricted Stock grants in the 2005 Amended Stock Option Plan.
-No such grants were issued in fiscal 2009.
+No such grants were issued in fiscal 2010.
 All of the terms and conditions of the Plan were included in the June 15, 2005 Proxy, which Plan was approved by the shareholders at the annual meeting.
 The Proxy was incorporated by reference to the 10K Annual Report for fiscal 2005.